- What is records management?

 A record series is a group of related records (in any format) held by an organization.
 A record series usually includes multiple, related documents that should be retained for a similar length of time.
 Examples of record series include: personnel records, student records, state and local fund financial records, research financial records, clinical trial records, etc. The various record series used by UVA (taken from records retention and disposition schedules established by the Library of Virginia) can be found in the Retention Schedule Database.

 The length of time records should be kept in a certain location or form for administrative, legal, fiscal, historical, or other purposes.
 (A Glossary of Archival and Records Terminology - Society of American Archivist)

 For UVA and for other state, county, and local agencies, retention time periods are set by the Library of Virginia.
 Retentions apply to the official record for the University.
 Reference or convenience copies of records at the University should never be retained longer than the official records, and should be destroyed when reference value has ended.

-What is Dispostion?
+- What is disposition?

 The action taken on records after the retention period has expired, as directed by the relevant retention schedule.
 Most records will be destroyed, whereas some deemed to have historical value may be transferred to the custody of an archival repository (a designated library/archives) for appraisal.
-A record transferred to an archival repository may or may not be kept by the respository upon completion of the appraisal process.
+A record transferred to an archival repository may or may not be kept by the repository upon completion of the appraisal process.